totomo/RxSwiftSample/Carthage/Checkouts/RxSwift/Documentation/GettingStarted.md

 ## Debugging

-Using debugger alone is useful, but you can also use `debug`. `debug` operator will print out all events to standard output and you can add also label those events.
+Using debugger alone is useful, but usually using `debug` operator will be more efficient. `debug` operator will print out all events to standard output and you can add also label those events.

 `debug` acts like a probe.
 Here is an example of using it: